M-o-a-T/venusian/README.md

 The image will be deleted after it's unpacked.

-### --dir=/path/to/dir
+### --dest=/path/to/dir

 The directory where you want to save (or did save) the Venus image to.
+This option is mandatory unless you're creating a new Venusian user.

 ### --root=/path/to/debian

-The Debian system to install to.
+The Debian installation to install to.
 This may be the currently-running system (use "/").

 ### --mount=/mnt/venus